 We have two branches: the Ozarks Branch is located in the Springfield, Missouri area, and the Mid-Missouri Branch is located in the Jefferson City and Columbia, Missouri area.

-Steve works with StraightUp Solar to champion growth of the company’s Operations & Maintenance (O&M) services.
+Steve works as the Manager of Greentech Renewables – St. Louis.
 After 25 years consulting in marketing and information technologies, he transitioned into the renewable energy industry in 2008.
 He has since worked with commercial, industrial and nonprofit organizations to better manage their energy use and offset reduced demand with clean, renewable solar photovoltaic energy.
-In addition to his work with StraightUp Solar, Steve provides energy management services to a select group of clients in his consulting business, EnerGuidance.
+In addition to his work with Greentech Renewables, Steve provides energy management services to a select group of clients in his consulting business, EnerGuidance.
 His blog includes a variety of published articles and other musings on topics related to energy and sustainability.

 Steve is a NABCEP-certified PV Technical Sales professional.
 He has served on the board of Missouri Solar Energy Industries Association (MOSEIA), as Sustainability Committee Chair of the Corporate Council for the Missouri Botanical Garden, and on the Energy and Environment Committee for the St. Louis Regional Chamber.
 He is currently the Director of Energy Efficiency for Urban EcoBlock and treasurer on the board of the Amicus O&M Cooperative.
-Steve has been a member of the USGBC chapter since 2010, and served chair of the marketing committee and mentor for the Green Schools Quest for three years.
-He was elected to the board in 2015 and served on the finance committee before being elected Treasurer in 2019.
+Steve has been a member of Missouri Gateway GBC since 2010, and served chair of the marketing committee and mentor for the Green Schools Quest for three years.
+He was elected to the board in 2015 and served on the finance committee before being elected Treasurer in 2019 and chair in 2022.

 Chris is the Mid-Missouri Controls Manager for Integrated Facility Services, where he has worked for 17 years in various capacities.
 In his current role, he designs and manages the company’s Building Automation and Energy management operations across the State of Missouri.
 As a Building Automation Professional, Chris’s goal is to help building managers and owners save energy and money by giving them the knowledge and tools to manage their building’s environmental systems efficiently, while still maintaining optimum comfort for the building’s occupants.
 Chris is skilled in sales, estimating, engineering, project management, design, installation, programming, and support of innovative microprocessor-based networkable systems for the control and monitoring of building environments.
 He has over 10 years of experience with small and large group facilitation, networking, volunteer training and engagement, strategic planning, and fundraising.

-Chris is a member of the USGBC-Missouri Gateway Higher Education-Emerging Professional Committee and has served as a Green Schools Quest mentor.
+Chris is a member of the Missouri Gateway GBC Engagemnt & Outreach Committee and has served as a Green Schools Quest mentor.
 He is also a member of ASHRAE, BOMA, and FOSPA.

 Craig is an Electrical Engineer with 20 years of experience.
 He is currently an Associate Principal with BR+A, where he’s been for 11 years.
 He has extensive experience in the field of electrical engineering for a variety of building types including academic, healthcare, and science and technology.
 Craig participates in the planning, programming, design and construction of projects, and helps clients understand their engineering needs in relation to their programming requirements.
 He has extensive experience working on multi-disciplinary teams with owners, architects, contractors, and end users.
 Craig is a registered professional engineer, a LEED accredited professional, and an active member of the Missouri Gateway Green Building Council and the Institute of Electrical and Electronics Engineers.
 As the Managing Principal of the St. Louis office, he oversees the office management and design including overall project responsibility, technical product quality, and project engineering/management.
 Craig has served on Missouri Gateway’s Engagement and Outreach Committee for five years and chaired the committee for three years.
 Outside of the office, Craig enjoys spending time with his family, camping, skiing, and brewing beer.

-Annie is a Mechanical Engineer at Ross & Baruzzini.
+Annie is a Mechanical Engineer at Introba.
 In her role there as Director of Energy Services, she has experience focusing on strategy and business-oriented decisions to maintain client relationships and develop projects related to energy savings for clients.

 Annie is currently the ASHRAE Technical Committee 7.6 Building Energy Performance Secretary and Committee Voting Member.
 She was previously the ASHRAE St. Louis Chapter Historian.
-Annie has served on the USGBC-Missouri Gateway Chapter Advocacy Committee and is the designated Green Champion for Ross & Baruzzini’s Chapter sponsorship.
+Annie has served on the Missouri Gateway GBC Advocacy Committee and is the designated Green Champion for Introba’s sponsorship.

 Hannah Rae Roth

-Hannah joined the USGBC Missouri Gateway board in 2018, serving as chair in 2021 as well as on the Strategic Planning Task Force from 2019 – 2021.
-As an active member of the Missouri Gateway Chapter of the USGBC’s Education Committee, Hannah has created several programs on building materials including an in-depth session for practicing architects, designers and manufacturers discussing actual criteria used in material selections for building projects and a full-day USGBC Continuing Education Program on Building Materials and how LEED v4 will evaluate them.
-She also helped organize a lunch program for CSI, AIA and USGBC members on Water.
+Hannah joined the Missouri Gateway GBC board in 2018, serving as chair in 2021 as well as on the Strategic Planning Task Force from 2019 – 2021.
+As an active member of the Education Committee, Hannah has created several programs on building materials including an in-depth session for practicing architects, designers and manufacturers discussing actual criteria used in material selections for building projects and a full-day Continuing Education Program on Building Materials and how LEED v4 will evaluate them.
+She also helped organize a lunch program for CSI, AIA and MGGBC members on Water.
 Following on the successful reception of this program, she led the planning committee for a full-day session that discussed Water as a national security issue, with a focus on the Mississippi River Basin.

 In April 2021, Hannah published the book, Green Building Materials Manual, in collaboration with two colleagues.
 From 2010 – 2020, Hannah was a Lecturer in both the architecture and the environmental studies programs at Washington University in St. Louis, with a deep focus on building materials and the investigation of their environmental impact.
 From 2010-2012, she participated in a research grant studying Materials Sustainability Standards (MSS).
 As a member of the interdisciplinary research team composed of faculty and students from the Sam Fox School of Design and the School of Law at Washington University in St. Louis she investigated MSS and the eco-labels that are used to certify compliance with them.
 As a former Vice President of Marketing for a national construction company, Hannah actively worked on construction management teams for several decades.
 She has in-depth knowledge of the design process, decision making process, contracting and construction processes for large complex buildings such as hospitals and digital fabrication facilities.